 When your materials are consistent, your audience can focus on what you have to say.
 Inconsistent materials, by comparison, tend to distract from your message and keep your customers or employees from absorbing what you’re trying to say.

 One of the key lessons we learned when working with presentations is that people catch visual information way faster than a bold text.

 Here we’d like to present you a few proven ways how you can transfer a text information to strong visuals.

 Follow these five tips – to boost the energy level of your slides the same way the coffee wakes you up in the morning :).

-Tables are everywhere in business – price list, KPI comparisons, project meetings, quarter review meet-ups, accounting audits… Sounds familiar?
-We use tables a lot, it is one of the most common ways to present the data.
+Tables are used everywhere in business – price lists, KPI comparisons, project meetings, quarter review meet-ups, accounting audits… Sounds familiar?
+Table infographics are one of the most common ways to present data.
 Making a table in PowerPoint or Excel is simple and quick.
-However, usually, those tables look pretty boring.
+However, usually, those tables look pretty basic and boring.
 It’s time to change that!